core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 When receiving the Deterministic Request, the server can clearly understand what is happening.
 In fact, as the result of an early check, the server recognizes the phantom request among the stored ones.
 This relies on a byte-by-byte comparison of the incoming message minus the transport-related fields, i.e., by considering only: i) the outer REST code; ii) the outer options; and iii) the ciphertext from the message payload.

 If the server recognizes the received Deterministic Request as one of its self-generated deterministic phantom requests, then the server does not perform any Group OSCORE processing on it.
 This opens for replying with an unprotected response, although not indicating any OSCORE-related error.
-In particular, the server MUST reply with an informative response that MUST NOT be protected.
+In particular, the server replies with an informative response that is not protected.

 Note that the phantom registration request is, in terms of transport-independent information, identical to the same Deterministic Request sent by any client that wishes to take part in the group observation.
 Thus, if the server receives such a phantom registration request, the informative response may omit the 'ph_req' parameter (see {{ssec-server-side-informative}}).
 If a client receives an informative response that includes the 'ph_req' parameter and this specifies transport-independent information different from the one of the sent Deterministic Request, then the client considers the informative response malformed.